 The meeting coordination team in CRS manages a range of meetings that support clinical research studies and initiatves.
 The focus is to arrange, conduct and record meetings with a particular focus on the Protocol Review & Monitoring system mandated by the Center's status as a Comprehensive Cancer Center.

 The Quality Management program exists to increase compliance with GCP, establish standards for study coordination, and billing compliance.
 It serves as a link between the existing monitoring and training programs and will provide an evidence-based approach to efficient use of both resources.

 Regulatory Affairs provides services related to clinical research and manufacturing conducted in the Cancer Consortium that is regulated by the FDA.

-- Manufacturing: consulting with manufacturing facilities at both the Center and SCCA, Regulatory Affairs provides guidance and technical writing support for manufacturing processes, quality systems, and submissions to the FDA.
+- Manufacturing: Consulting with manufacturing facilities at both Hutch and SCCA, Regulatory Affairs provides guidance and technical writing support for manufacturing processes, quality systems, and submissions to the FDA.

 - Clinical Research: Regulatory Affairs provides advice, reviews of documentation or technical writing support for clinical research studies that are submitting to the FDA.

 - Training: Regulatory Affairs provides tailored training addressing specific concerns of manufacturing or clinical teams.

 Research Management Data gathers and reports up-to-date information on a real-time basis related to the research management of the Consortium.
 This is provided not only to support the management of the daily CRS operations, but also many departments and programs within the Cancer Consortium as well as reporting to our funding agencies.
 There are several databases utilized in Clinical Research Support: